samstarling/blog.lawrencejones.dev/_posts/2019-04-19-incremental-measurement.md

 Prometheus client render scrape results.

-Returning to our diagram, this means we update the metric whenever the job ends or we receive a scrape.
-The jobs that span across scrapes contribute fairly on either side, as shown by the jobs straddling the 15s scrape time splitting their duration evenly.
-Regardless of the size of our jobs, we've incremented the metric by 30s (2 x 15s) for each scrape interval.
+Returning to our diagram, this means we update the metric whenever the job ends **or** we receive a scrape.
+The jobs that span across scrapes contribute fairly on either side, as shown by the jobs straddling the 15s scrape time splitting their duration.

 <figure>
   <img src="{{ "/assets/images/long-tasks-diagram-tracer.svg" | prepend:site.baseurl }}" alt="diagram of tracer collection"/>